Projects per year

 Personal profile

-Dr. Jenny C. Chang is the Director of Houston Methodist Cancer Center and Emily Herrmann Chair in Cancer Research in Houston, Texas.
-She obtained her medical degree at Cambridge University in England, and then completed fellowship training in medical oncology at the Royal Marsden Hospital/Institute for Cancer Research in the United Kingdom.
-She was also awarded a research doctorate from the University of London.
-Her recent work has focused on the intrinsic therapy resistance of cancer stem cells, which has led to several publications and international presentations.
-Dr. Chang’s clinical research aims to evaluate novel biologic agents in breast cancer patients.
+Dr. Chang earned a medical degree at Cambridge University in England and completed fellowship training in medical oncology at the Royal Marsden Hospital/Institute for Cancer Research in the United Kingdom.
+She recieved a research doctorate from the University of London.
+Her recent work has focused on the intrinsic therapy resistance of cancer stem cells, and the role of targeting inflammatory pathways to change tumor immune microenvironment.
+Dr. Chang's clinical research aims to evaluate these novel biologic agents in breast cancer patients.

 Research interests